brvpuyve/MS2PIP-for-DIA/README.md

 In close collaboration with the CompOmics group of Lennart Martens we worked out a complete workflow to use MS²PIP predicted libraries for wide window DIA data extraction.
 Please refer to our manuscript posted on BioArchive !!

-Here, we give you a full tutorial to show the ease of applying this workflow in your own research.
-Please keep the material and methods section close as it will help you during the process.

-First, you have to install MS²PIP to enjoy all embedded features of this magnificent piece of machine learning.
+To enjoy all embedded features of MS²PIP, a full installation is required.
 Here, I would like to refer to the GitHub page of MS²PIP: https://github.com/compomics/ms2pip_c/

-For this manuscript, I used a Linux operated machine to install MS²PIP in a virtual environment of Python3.(Thx to Yannick) If you wouldn't have acces to a server or Linux operated machine.
+For this manuscript, a Linux operated machine with a virtual environment of Python3 was used.(Thx to Yannick) If you wouldn't have acces to a server or Linux operated machine.
 I would recommend you to install the VirtualBox software to create a virtual clone on your Windows/iOS operated machine.

 Once MS²PIP is installed, you can install ELUDE from the Percolator GitHuB: https://github.com/percolator/percolator/releases